Visiting Scholar Guidelines

 Those who are studying for a doctoral degree and who wish to visit Bayes to further their studies are invited to apply for Visiting Student status, further details on how to apply can be found email@example.com.

 This policy applies to all units that entertain requests from individuals from other universities, institutions and businesses who are funded from sources external to the University and who wish to visit the campus.
-Visiting Scholars do not carry any official status of employment with the University and must have a formal academic sponsor.
+Visiting Scholars do not carry any official status of employment with the University and must have a formal Bayes Business School academic sponsor (or host).

 The purpose of this policy is to establish procedures and policies for obtaining approval for and registering visiting scholars and researchers.